GrilledJeez/amazon_product_feature_analysis/README.md

 I used GENSIM's NMF model and Coherence Score function to determine the best hyper-parameter combination and total topics to use.
 The final hyper-parameters I settled at after trialing multiple iterations was:

  - min_df = 2
  - max_df = .95
  - n_grams = 2
  - features = 3000
  - topics = 5

-Some of th outputted coherence scores scored higher than these combinations.
+Some of the outputted coherence scores scored higher than these combinations.
 However, I went with these inplace of other combinations with higher scores as this combination provided the most inferences while holding the highest similarity amongst associated keywords within my different topics.

 *insert coherence score graph here*